AakrutiAI vs Picmaker: Which is better for YouTube thumbnails?

 The short answer

 Picmaker is the right pick if you want a free, broad design tool with no credit card required — it covers social posts, flyers, and YouTube thumbnails in one place with a generous free tier.
 AakrutiAI is the right pick if you're a YouTube-first creator who wants AI generation from a video URL, face-consistent thumbnails, and niche-specific templates that match your channel's visual language.
-Both tools are built with Indian creators in mind; the choice comes down to breadth vs depth.
+The choice comes down to breadth vs depth.

 Feature-by-feature comparison